-Access by Public Transport Points Score Location Is the site within a 200m walking distance of a bu Yes 2 2 access to public 400m of a rail station?
-(2 in Appendix F).
-No 0 transport Are there barriers on dire There are barriers 0 A lack of dropped in Pavements less the A lack of formal creating traffic; or Bus access kerbs. kerbs; an 2m wide; ossings where there is There are no barriers 1 1 Frequency High (four or more bus s ur) 2 2 Medium (two or three bu us services or trains an hour) 1 Low (less than two bus services or trains an hour) Other The proposal contribute s to bus priority measu res serving the site 1 The proposal contribute stations in the vicinity ar in the site 1 The proposal contribute s to an existing or new bus service 1 Total (B): Summary Box A: Minimum Standard (from Table 3.1) Box B: Total Score Comments or action any shortfall to correct
+Access by Access by Public Transport Location Is the site within a 200n Yes 2 2 and access to public walking distance of a bus stop, and/or within 400m of a rail station?
+(See Accessibility Map 2 in Appendix F).
+No 0 transport Are there barriers on dire There are barriers 0 routes to bus stops or rate A lack of dropped Pavements less the A lack of formal crange heavy traffic; or Bus access kerbs.
+There are no barriers 1 1 Frequency High (four or more bus services or trains an ho ur) 2 Medium (two or three b us services or trains an hour) 1 2 Low (less than two bus services or trains an hour) Other The proposal contributes to bus priority measures serving the site The proposal contributes to bus stops, bus interchange or bus stations in the vicinity and/or provides bus stops or bus intercining the site.
+1 The proposal contributes to an existing or new bus service 1 5 Total (B): Summary Box A: Minimum Standard 6 Comments or action any shortfall n needed t o correct (from Table 3.1) accommodation peak hours 4 walk is slight guidance but t no further Box B: Total Score 5 contribution need

-Vehicle Ac cess and Parking Points Score Vehicle access Is there safe access to and from the road?
-If no, you must addressafety issues.
-S Yes. and circulation Can the site be adequately serviced?
-If no, you must address services. ce Yes Is the safety and convenience of other users (pedestrians, cyclists and public transport) affected by the proposal?
-If yes, you must address safety issues. / No Has access for the emergency services been provided?
-If no, you must provide emergency service provision.
+Vehicle Ac cess and Parking Points Score Vehicle access Is there safe access to a safety issues. and from the road?
+If I no, you must address Yes and circulation Can the site be adequate issues.
 Yes.
-For development which generates significant freight movements, is the site easily accessed from the road or rail freight route networks (i.e. minimising the impact of traffic on local roads and neighbourhoods) (see Accessibility Map 3 in Appendix F)?
-If no, please provide an explanation.
-Parking The off-street parking provided is more than advised in Section 4 ft that development type.
-If yes, parking provision must be reassessed / No The off-street parking provided is as advised in Section 4 for that development type 1 1 No The off-street parking provided is less than 75% of the amount advisor in Section 4 for that development type (or shares parking provision with another development) Yes 2 For development in controlled parking zones: Is it a car free development?
-1 0 No Supports the control or removal of on-street parking spaces (in provision of disabled spaces), or contributes to other identified measures in the local parking strategy (including car clubs) 0 No Total (B): Summary Box A: Minimum Standard (From Table 3.1) Comments or action needed to correct any shortfall.
-If conditions are appropriate for the reduced level of parking (see section 4), but this has not been provided, please explain why.
+Is the safety and conver and public transport) aff address safety issues.
+Yes.
+Has access for the eme must provide emergence provided?
+If no, you Yes For development which the site easily accessed (i.e. minimising the impa neighbourhoods) (see A please provide an expla freight route networks pads and Parking The off-street parking provided is more than advised in Section 4 for that development type.
+If yes, parking provision must be reassessed. / No The off-street parking provided is as advised in Section 4 for that development type Yes 1 The off-street parking pro in Section 4 for that dev with another developme elopment type (or sha 2 Yes 2 For development in con trolled parking zones: 1 Is it a car free deve t a car free development? provision of disable eet parking spaces (inc utes to other identified including car clubs) 1 0 No Total (B): Summary Minimum Standard (From Table 3.1) Comments or act any shortfall.
+If compropriate for the parking (see section been provided, pl e evel of is has not 3 Parking is lower focus on non car cy with